peterniemeier/Playables/README.md

 Playables is inspired by the DIY site Instructables.
 The focus is on modifications or “how-tos” for video game consoles, peripherals, and arcade cabinets.
 It uses Rails/PostgreSQL backend with React.js and Redux on the frontend.

 The project was designed and built under two-weeks.
-It is a work in progress
+It is a work in progress.

 ## Features
   * Handle images with Active Storage Amazon service.